-Junior doctor striking over patients receiving 'poor care'
+Junior doctor striking over NHS 'abusive relationship'

 - Published

-A junior doctor is joining a national five-day strike because patients are "receiving really poor care".
+A junior doctor has joined a national five-day strike because they say the NHS feels like an "abusive relationship".

-Andy Tait, who works at Great Western Hospital in Swindon, is one of many calling for a 35% pay increase.
+Dr Andy Tait, who works at Great Western Hospital in Swindon, is one of many calling for a 35% pay increase.

 Junior doctors across the West have started their longest walkout over pay in NHS history, in what they say is 15 years of pay rises below inflation.

-Health Secretary Steve Barclay said a 35% pay demand from doctors was "unreasonable".
+Health Secretary Steve Barclay said the pay demand was "unreasonable".

-He added the strike would put patient safety at risk.
+He added the strike by British Medical Association (BMA) members would put patient safety at risk.

 Dr Tait said: "I want to stay in the NHS but at the same time it feels like an abusive relationship.